Anraj-J/Anraj-J/README.md

 **Hi 👋, I'm Anraj**

-A passionate software developer and a third year double degree student at the University of Waterloo and Wilfrid Laurier University.
-My previous internship was as a Web Developer & Cloud Deployment Associate at Civiconnect, where I got to work on front-end technologies and I was very lucky to be given the opportunity to work in association with the Smithsonian Institution to redesign a user friendly website for the Chavchavadze Family!
+I'm Anraj, a fourth-year undergraduate student studying Computer Science at the University of Waterloo and Business Administration at Wilfrid Laurier University.
+I have a passion for building meaningful software and solving difficult problems.

+I’ve recently completed an internship at MDA as a Software Engineer Intern where I had the opportunity to participate in software solution designs for Canadarm2.

+I have experience as a Web Development Intern at Civiconnect where I got the opportunity to work with the Smithsonian Institution on a development project for one of their historical archives.
+I also implemented a web development project to support business partners in digital transformation from inception through delivery.

+I am currently working at AutoTrader as a data & automation intern for the Fall 2024 term!

 - 🔭 I’m currently working on [Convivial](https://github.com/Anraj-J/Convivial)